|

 - Primary Directions

 - Method of directing based on a degree for a year.
-The degree concerned is found via the movement in Right Ascension of the mid-heaven or MC, which advances by a degree every 4 minutes or so.
+The degree concerned is found via the movement in Right Ascension of the mid-heaven (MC), which advances by a degree every 4 minutes or so.
 This reveals the influences that will occur during the lifetime of the native.
 It is calculated via the "primary" axial rotation of the Earth every 24 hours (360 degrees), so that the movement of the MC progresses through the signs at the rate of about one sign (30 degrees) per two hours (i.e. 4 minutes per degree).
-The term is also used for the mundane aspects made in the course of the 24 hour period, though in fact, the full number of mundane aspects that can be created during the average lifetime will be seen in the directions of the first 6 hours.
+The term is also used for the mundane aspects made in the course of the 24 hour period, though in fact the full number of mundane aspects that can be created during the average lifetime will be seen in the directions of the first 6 hours.

 - Primary Progression